Wolox/express-js-bootstrap/README.md

 ## Development

 #### Environments
 By default, the environment will be **development**, but you can easily change it using the **NODE_ENV** environmental variable.
-In this files you can configure a DB connection, and schemas (by default use only a schema is public).
+IIn this files you can configure a DB connection and the schema it should use (the default ispublic).

 #### Environment variables
 `Dotenv` is used for managing environment variables.
 They are stored in the `/config/.env` file.
 Take into account that the variables defined in the `bashrc` are not overrided.